 Enterprises across all sectors are spending a fortune on cybersecurity.
 Gartner estimated that spending on information security and risk management will total $172 billion in 2022, up from $155 billion in 2021 and $137 billion the year before.
 And yet, the breaches continue unabated.

-According to the latest ForgeRock Consumer Identity Breach Report, unauthorized access was the leading cause of breaches for the third consecutive year.
+According to the 2023 ForgeRock Identity Breach Report, unauthorized access was the leading cause of breaches for the fifth consecutive year.
 Questionable yet common practices, like sharing or reusing passwords, give bad actors an easy path to gaining access to valuable data, such as birth dates or Social Security numbers.
 This reality brings into sharp focus the need to adopt a multi-layered, defense-in-depth approach to identity and access management (IAM), which includes MFA.

 Learn more about breach prevention.

 There was a 233% Increase in U.S. breaches exposing user credentials compared to 2021.
 Credentials — username and password combinations — are attractive targets as they enable unauthorized access to sensitive systems, networks, and data.

 The most common password worldwide, according to VPN leader Nord Security, is 123456.
 More than 100 million people use that password for their personal accounts despite persistent warnings about weak passwords and recommendations for the use of unique passwords that would be difficult to guess even if someone knew something about you.
 (Read some password tips here.)